 Decrease the model’s complexity, the more complex model you have the higher probability you get an overfitting model.

-Dimensionality reduction, when you only choose the important features to build the model you will also decrease the dimensions of your dataset and it will make people easier to understand your model (Suppose you have 100 coefficient for a logistic regression model and another logistic regression model with 5 coefficient which one is easier to understand.)
+Dimensionality reduction, when you only choose the important features to build the model you will also decrease the dimensions of your dataset and it will make people easier to understand your model (Suppose you have 100 coefficient for a logistic regression model and another logistic regression model with 5 coefficient the one with 5 coefficient is easier to understand.)

 Data Exploration and Visualization: